m3nu/talks/keto.md

 ### Reduce carbohydrates by chaning your macro-nutrients

 3 macro-nutrients:
-- *Protein*: Usually constant at ~1g/kg body weight
 - *Carbohydrates*: Intake dramatically increased since 1960s..red[a]
 - *Fat*: Safest food of all, no insulin reaction, clean and efficient fuel
+- *Protein*: Constant at 1.4g (female: 1.2g) per kg ideal body weight per day.red[b]

 How to start your ketogenic diet:
-- Shift macros from carbs to fat, protein constant
+- Shift macros from carbs to fat, protein constant.
-- Less than 30-50g net carbs per day
+- Less than 20g net carbs per day.
-- Measure urine ketones in the first weeks
-- 2 weeks adaption phase, ~10% weight loss
+- 2 weeks adaption phase, with temporary side-effects.red[c]
-- Short fasting periods, e.g. 16:8 hours
+- Short fasting periods, e.g. 16:8 hours can be helpful.
-- Track food intake in the first weeks
+- Track food intake in the first weeks.

 .footnote[
   .red[a] Possible Reasons: agricultural subsidies, misguided dietary recommendations, industry lobbying, unfounded fear of fat.

+  .red[b] *Metabolic Aspects of a Protein-Sparing Modified Fast in the Dietary Management of Prader-Willi Obesity*, Bistrian et al.

+  .red[c] [*Low-Carb Side Effects
+& How to Cure Them*](https://www.dietdoctor.com/low-carb/side-effects)
 ]

 ]